In this Essential Guide, you should learn Cardano basics and how to perform the most common operations.

 Every reward is self-delegated and thus generates the magic of compound interest.
 Any ADA sent to your wallet is automatically delegated.
 In Yoroi, there is no need to “claim” rewards unless you want to spend those ADAs or send them to another wallet.
 Claiming has a net cost of ~0.17 ADAs.

 The ROS (return on staking) is around 5% to 6% annually.
-It depends on the Pool performance.
-In general, it tends to that value (except for saturated pools, or pools that don't sign blocks because they have too little delegation or subpar work from the operator because he has network connection failures, which is not usual for Cardano pool operators).
+It depends on Pool’s performance.
+In general, it tends to that value (except for saturated pools or pools that don’t sign blocks because they have too little delegation or subpar work from the operator because he has network connection failures, which is unusual for Cardano pool operators).

 We can delegate to multiple pools using multiple wallets.
-That way, you not only decentralize the network (it's healthy), but you have different returns, but as I said, they all tend to the same when compounded annually.
-You can delegate to another pool at any time, and you don't lose any rewards.
+That way, you not only decentralize the network (it’s healthy), but you have different returns, but as I said, they all tend to be the same when compounded annually.
+You can delegate to another pool anytime, and you don’t lose any rewards.

-Check your rewards in Cardano PoolTool by clicking on the "Rewards Data For Taxes" button by typing any of the "Receive" addresses of your delegated wallet in the "Address" box, and then follow the link it shows.
+Check your rewards in Cardano PoolTool by clicking on the “Rewards Data For Taxes” button, typing any of the “Receive” addresses of your delegated wallet in the “Address” box, and then following the link it shows.

-As a delegator, you naturally want to get the highest rewards, so you should carefully choose the appropriate Stake Pool.
+You naturally want to get the highest rewards as a delegator, so you should choose the appropriate Stake Pool carefully.
 The most important factors are the saturation limit and specific parameters, such as commission and generating blocks by a pool.

-In general, the Pool with more than ₳1 million in the delegation will sign blocks, and for that, you will receive rewards.
-If you don't sign, there are no rewards.
-These small pools, when signing blocks, collect a lot of rewards per epoch, proportionally more than large pools, which sign a lot of blocks every epoch.
-The protocol (Ouroboros) randomly chooses the pools that will sign in each epoch and weights in that lottery to the delegation (it has importance in the randomness), and when a minor pool signs, it gets "lucky," and that raises the amount of ADA that you will receive in rewards.
-As I said, most pools currently yield 5% to 6% per year.
+Generally, the Pool with more than ₳1 million in the delegation will sign blocks, and you will receive rewards.
+If you don’t sign, there are no rewards.
+When signing blocks, these small pools collect a lot of rewards per epoch, proportionally more than large pools, which signifies a lot of blocks every epoch.
+The protocol (Ouroboros) randomly chooses the pools that will sign in each epoch.
+It also weighs in that lottery to the delegation (it has importance in the randomness), and when a minor pool signs, it gets “lucky,” which raises the amount of ADA you will receive in rewards.
+As I said, most pools currently yield 5% to 6% annually.

-If you choose a small pool, do not despair if an epoch does not sign a block because when it signs, the amount of ADA you receive will compensate for not having signed in the previous epoch (it has to do with "luck" and how Ouroboros work).
-It's a good idea to know the pool operator's actions through its website and social networks, and you can ask him questions.
-He will surely help you, and if he does not, it is not a good pool to choose from.
+If you choose a small pool, do not despair if an epoch does not sign a block.
+When you sign, the amount of ADA you receive will compensate for not signing in the previous epoch (it concerns “luck” and how Ouroboros work).
+Knowing the pool operator’s actions through its website and social networks is good; you can ask him questions.
+He will surely help you; if he does not, it is not a good pool to choose from.

-Look at the Pool's reliability.
+Look at Pool’s reliability.
 It has to be running 24/7 to validate blocks because it does not have any signing operation if it is not connected.
-There are no rewards (as I said, most Cardano operators have a good performance on this issue).
+There are no rewards (as I said, most Cardano operators perform well on this issue).
 Pool operators use bare metal machines (on-premise) or can use cloud services such as AWS or Google Cloud Platform, among other providers, to ensure decent reliability.
-Check what the operator says on their website regarding the infrastructure or ask them how many relays (blockchain connections) they have.
+Check what the operator says on their website regarding the infrastructure.
+Also, ask them how many relays (blockchain connections) they have.
 The more relays it has, the better (recommended minimum 1).

-Also, check if the operator of your Pool contributes to the Cardano community, with educational content, or informing in social networks about issues of interest, or building projects in the Cardano blockchain, or supporting charities (that you can check and that it is not a scam).
+Also, check if the operator of your Pool contributes to the Cardano community with educational content, informs social networks about issues of interest, builds projects in the Cardano blockchain, or supports charities (that you can check and that it is not a scam).

-Every Stake Pool has a fixed margin (fix fee) of a minimum of 340 ADA.
-The higher this is, the fewer rewards you will charge because it is the cost that operators deduct before distributing rewards (most charge that minimum).
+Every Stake Pool has a fixed margin (fixed fee) of a minimum of 340 ADA.
+The higher this is, the fewer rewards you will charge because it is the cost operators deduct before distributing rewards (most charge that minimum).